Eagle Mountain, Utah

 Eagle Mountain is a city in Utah County, Utah.
 It is part of the Provo–Orem metropolitan area.
 The city is located to the west as well as north of the Lake Mountains, which are west of Utah Lake.
-It was incorporated on 3 December 1996 and had been rapidly growing.
+It was incorporated in December 1996 and is rapidly growing.
 The population was 43,623 at the 2020 census.
-Although Eagle Mountain was a town in 2000, it has since been classified as a fourth-class city by state law.
-In its short history, the city has quickly become known for its rapid growth.
+Eagle Mountain was a town in 2000.
+It has since been classified as a third-class city in September 2001.
+In its short history, the city has become known for its rapid growth.

 History

+Founding

+In 1994, John Walden, a real estate developer from Florida, and physicians Scott Gettings and Andrew Zorbis, who all own houses in Park City and come to Utah to ski, bought about 8,000 acres of land in the Cedar Valley at a bankruptcy auction, under the company names of "TI Mortgage" and "Monte Vista Ranch".
+No one lived in the area they wanted to incorporate, so they, along with developer Debbie Hooge, who lives in what is now in Eagle Mountain, approached those living in two communities about five miles away, Cedar Pass Ranch, a community of large lots, and Harvest Haven, a polygamous community on the opposite side of Highway 73.

-The area is home to a number of natural landmarks, including a site along the original Pony Express trail and 1,800-year-old rock art petroglyphs carved by ancient Fremont Indians.
-In 2011 Eagle Mountain extended further west with the annexation of the White Hills neighborhood, which had about 400 residents, as well as an area that is part of the Pole Canyon development plan.
+They signed and the town, at 24 square miles, incorporated in December 1996 as the Town of Eagle Mountain.
+Debbie Hooge was appointed as the First Mayor of the Town of Eagle Mountain.
+In 2001, the city was reclassified and renamed to Eagle Mountain City.
+In 2011, Eagle Mountain extended further west with the annexation of the White Hills neighborhood, which had about 400 residents, as well as an area that is part of the Pole Canyon development plan.
 The land outside of White Hills was almost 2,900 acres.

+Landmarks

+The area is home to several natural and manmade landmarks, including a site along the original Pony Express trail, and a boulder with 1,800-year-old rock art petroglyphs carved by ancient Fremont Indians.

 Geography

-Eagle Mountain is located at the western and northern bases of the Lake Mountains in the flat Cedar Valley east and northeast of the town of Cedar Fort.
+Eagle Mountain is located at the western and northern bases of the Lake Mountains, in the flat Cedar Valley, east and northeast of the town of Cedar Fort.
 According to the United States Census Bureau, the city has a total area of 50.3 sqmi, all land.